sskeen/mhp_subtle_discrimination/CEAI_lunch_and_learn/README.md

 ## Human-LLM synergies in qualitative inquiry: modeling subtle discrimination in clinical communications

 ***Description:*** Includes code for Tulane University Center for Community-Engaged AI Lunch-and-Learn: Thursday, January 30, 2025.
-The slide deck is available on the Open Sciene Framework at xx.
+The slide deck is available on the Open Sciene Framework at [osf.io/9xp5f](https://osf.io/9xp5f/).